f0cii/moxt/README.md

 Note: These commands download the latest version of libmoxt.so from the moxt-cpp GitHub releases.
 Ensure you have curl or wget installed on your system to use these commands.

 Alternatively, if you prefer to compile libmoxt.so yourself or need a specific version, please visit [moxt-cpp](https://github.com/f0cii/moxt-cpp) for compilation instructions.

+## Why is it necessary to download libmoxt.so?

+Some of the core functionalities of this project are implemented in C++ and compiled into the libmoxt.so shared library.
+This means that in order for the MOXT library to function correctly and take full advantage of these high-performance features, you need to download this shared library to your project directory.
+The C++ code for the project is located in the [moxt-cpp](https://github.com/f0cii/moxt-cpp) repository.

 ## Quick Start